virgesmith/rust101/pycrypto/README.md

 ## Prerequisites

-Uses the py03 crate, which requires nightly rust.
-It can be used for both rust packages for python and for embedding python into a rust app.
+This uses the py03 crate, which requires nightly rust.
+It can be used for creating rust-implemented python packages and also for embedding python into a rust app (or both).

-(Below is using a python3 virtualenv...)
+(Below steps are using a python3 virtualenv...)

 Install maturin:
 ```bash